jenorigor/authenticate/README.md

 # Authenticate

-This project is an authentication application built on Angular 5 and Laravel PHP.
+This is a frontend code for a login application built on Angular 6.
+Works with https://github.com/jenorigor/token-auth